Memorix101/space_invaders_project/docs/PLATFORMS.md

     <br/>
 - 3DS
   - I am considering it but I am not sure how I can use the second screen usefully.
+  - Can't do the port as I need a dspfirm.cdc file and as I do not own a 3DS I can't dump it myself.